 12 organisations have been awarded nearly £0.5million to carry out phase 1 feasibility studies into innovative and diverse energy storage ideas under the under Energy Storage Technology Demonstration Competition.
 The Energy Storage Technology Demonstration Competition is part of the Small Business Research Initiative, a pre commercial procurement scheme run by the Technology Strategy Board.
 The competition is being funded and run by DECC and it aims to encourage the development of innovative, pre-commercial energy storage technologies that can address grid-scale storage and balancing needs in the UK electricity network.

 DECC will invite some of the innovators who won funding under the Energy Storage Technology Demonstration Competition to take part in the second, demonstration phase of this competition later in 2013, with up to £17 million available in total to test designs on the ground by the end of March 2015.

 Details of the Phase 1 winners are summarised in the following document:

 Four organisations have won a share of £1.5million under the first round of the energy storage systems component research and feasibility studies competition.
 The winning companies will use the funding to improve components or materials used for energy storage systems or to develop feasibility studies to explore how storage systems work and how they can be used in the UK electricity network.

 The bids were assessed against a range of criteria including the technical specification, value for money and potential for commercialisation.
-DECC will announce the winners from the second round of this scheme, which closed on 27 March 2013, later in 2013.
+DECC announced the winners from the second round of this scheme in 2013.